crescware/toccata/README.md

 Migrating to Angular 2 is our concern.
 We make it possible to perform the migration in stages, we propose The Cresc Toccata [krəs təkάːṭə], call me "Toccata".
 This is currently aware of TypeScript because of it uses the @Decorators syntax a lot.
 Also we're going to focus even for use in Babel.

 ## Usage
-In TypeScript or ES6 syntax.
+In TypeScript or Babel (ES7 stage 1) syntax.

 ```js
 import {toccata as toccata_} from 'toccata';